Vaughan Foods beheading incident: Trial, conviction, and death sentence

-On October 28, 2015, District Judge Lori Walkley ruled that Alton Nolen was competent to stand trial.
+On October 28, 2015, following a competency hearing, District Judge Lori Walkley ruled that Alton Nolen was competent to stand trial.
+The judge rejected defense attorneys' argument Nolen met the legal definition of mental retardation.
 He was formally accused of beheading co-worker Colleen Hufford and nearly beheading Traci Johnson, a second co-worker, who survived her injuries.
 He also faced four assault and battery charges for threatening or assaulting co-workers with a knife.
 Prosecutors sought the death penalty.